 Visitor regulations at the Aquincum Museum

-In accordance with the new regulations concerning the public health situation, the Aquincum Museum will be closed to visitors from Wednesday, 11 November 2020 for 30 days.
+In accordance with the new regulations concerning the public health situation, the Aquincum Museum is closed to visitors as of 11 November 2020 until further notice.

 All visitors must have their temperature checked at the ticket office prior to entering the museum.
 We cannot receive visitors with a fever.
 Thank you for your understanding and co-operation!

 For the health and safety of visitors and museum staff, we kindly ask you to:

 – use the contactless hand sanitiser dispenser as you enter;

 – keep a distance of 1.5 meters during the visit to the Aquincum Museum and Archaeological Park;

 – wear a face mask covering your nose and mouth both indoors and outdoors (if needed, a mask can be provided);